valerio-bozzolan/MediaWikiOrphanizerBot/README.md

           --list PAGENAME     Specify a pagename that should contain the wikilinks to be
                               orphanized by this bot.
+          --ns 0              Limit to a certain namespace ID.
           --summary TEXT      Edit summary.
           --help              Show this message and quit.
  Example: